Make your documentation process more collaborative with change requests

 Use Git Sync so you can make edits from GitHub or GitLab

 When you set up Git Sync, you can make changes to your docs in either location — either by creating a change request in GitBook or opening a pull request in GitHub.
-This will create a new branch in both locations, so your developers can make edits in their IDE while technical writers work in the GitBook editor.
+This will create a new branch in each location, so your developers can make edits in their IDE while technical writers work in the GitBook editor.
 And everything stays completely in sync.

 It’s a powerful collaborative tool, so we definitely recommend setting it up to encourage more people to contribute to your docs.